ariefzuhri/Gizee/README.md

 KEY_ALIAS=_YOUR KEY_ALIAS
 KEY_PASSWORD=YOUR_KEY_PASSWORD
 ```
-*To specify a file path, you can write its absolute (the full path) or just its relative path (the short version).
-See the details [here](https://web.archive.org/web/20220918144205/https://networkencyclopedia.com/relative-path).*
+*You can specify a file path as either its absolute (full path) or relative path (short version).
+Learn more [here](https://web.archive.org/web/20220918144205/https://networkencyclopedia.com/relative-path).*

 ## 🤝 Support
 Any contributions, issues, and feature requests are welcome.